- Absolute Magnitude

 - Superior Conjunction

-- A superior conjunction occurs when an inferior planet is on the opposite side of the sun from earth.
+- A superior conjunction occurs when an inferior planet (Mercury or Venus) is on the opposite side of the Sun from Earth.

 - Total Lunar Eclipse